daniel-crown/daniel-crown.github.io/index.md

 ### About Me:
-I am a PhD candidate in the Agricultural, Environmental, and Development Economics Department at The Ohio State University.
-My dissertation is focused on estimating the effects of skilled immigration policies in developed countries.
-In my current projects, I study the effect of granting citizenship to foreign-born scientists on their productivity and contributions to innovation in the United States.
-I also study the labor market impact of the Temporary Work visa in Australia, and the effect of the Graduate Skilled visa program on innovation in Australia.
+I am an economist with research interests in immigration, labor economics, and rural development.
+I have worked on issues related to skilled immigration policy, the role of financial capital on rural business growth, and gender wage inequality among academics.
+In ongoing projects, I study the labor market impact of the Temporary Work visa in Australia, and the effect of the Graduate Skilled visa program on innovation in Australia.